 The Chair shall appoint the Associate Chair for Undergraduate Studies and the Associate Chair for Graduate Studies after soliciting nominations and considering input from the faculty at large on the selection of the appointee.
 The term of service is negotiable, but not less than three years.

 In consultation with the Chair, and the Graduate Admissions Committee, the Associate Chair for Graduate Studies administers the graduate program including recruitment and admission of graduate students, awarding teaching assistantships and fellowships, coordinating and documenting compliance with degree requirements, and assignment of teaching assistants to specific courses.
-He/she is also responsible for an annual application to the Board of Regents for Graduate Fellowships.
 The Associate Chair for Graduate Studies serves as chair of the Graduate Admissions Committee and Graduate Recruiting Committee.

 The Coordinator of the Freshman Biology Program is recognized as the Associate Chair for Introductory Biology.
-As coordinator he/she is charged with organizing lecture and laboratory schedules, coordinating freshman advising, coordinating instructors of freshman courses.
-He/she also chairs the departmental Introductory Biology Committee and is responsible for the General Education and Freshman Biology assessment programs.
-The Associate Chair for Freshman Biology works closely with the Associate Chair for Undergraduate Studies on matters that are common to the two offices.
+The Coordinator is charged with organizing lecture and laboratory schedules, coordinating freshman advising, and coordinating instructors of freshman courses.
+The Coordinator also chairs the departmental Introductory Biology Committee and is responsible for the General Education and Freshman Biology assessment programs.
+The Associate Chair for Freshman Biology works closely with the Associate Chair for Undergraduate Studies on matters common to the two offices.